-Student Services can advise you on issues relating to your immigration and visa status in the UK including making applications to extend your visa.
+Student Money and Immigration Advice can advise you on issues relating to your immigration and visa status in the UK including making applications to extend your visa.
 They can answer any questions you might have about working legally, police registration, making trips abroad, and bringing dependants to the UK.

-© 020 8231 2345 studentadvice@uwl.ac.uk The UK Council for International Student Affairs (UKCISA) also provides very useful information on being an international student in the UK.
+(a) 020 8231 2591 (a) studentadvice@uwl.ac.uk The UK Council for International Student Affairs (UKCISA) also provides very useful information on being an international student in the UK.
 You can find the UKCISA website at: www.ukcisa.org.uk